-Nourish your feminine yin energy during this extraordinarily restorative retreat held in the depth of autumn, on the cusp of winter’s dark, still energy.
-Magical creative writing exercises and voyages beyond the “edge of doubt” will gently unlock deep mysteries and connect you to your clear, true voice.
+Nourish your creative yin energy during this private, deep-in-nature retreat held in in the depth of autumn, as our energy naturally turns inward.
+Unconventional writing exercises and voyages beyond the “edge of doubt” will bring out surprises on the page.
 Read more about the creative writing approach here and here.
-Daily practice of yoga, including yin yoga and meditation, and artistic exercises will balance and restore you inside and out, bringing you ever closer to your truest self.
+Daily practice of yoga and meditation will balance and restore you inside and out, bringing you closer to the heart of your writing.
+And yourself.

 Empowering the Creative Feminine